Tomasz Sokolowski

-Tomasz Sokolowski (born 25 June 1985 in Szczecin, Poland) is a Norwegian professional footballer who most recently played for Asker.
+Tomasz Sokolowski (born 25 June 1985) is a former professional footballer who played as a midfielder.
+Born in Poland, he represented Norway at international level.

 Career

 Club

-He is the son of former Polish footballer Kazimierz Sokolowski, who emigrated to Norway in 1991.
+He is the son of former Polish footballer Kazimierz Sokołowski, who emigrated to Norway in 1991.

 He started his senior career with Lyn, which he left after his contract expired at the end of the 2008 season.
-He joined Viking, leaving in November 2011, then Brann and Stabæk Fotball.
+He joined stancji, leaving in November 2011, then Brann and Stabæk Fotball.